tcartwright/tcdbtools/README.md

 * [Find-DBInvalidSettings](/docs/Find-DBInvalidSettings.md) : Finds settings and options that may or may not be invalid depending upon design choices.
 They are typically invalid however and should be investigated.
 * [Find-DBValue](/docs/Find-DBValue.md) : Scans a database for a value.
 Returns all tables and columns that contain that value, as well as the value itself.
 The scan is broken up into multiple threads.
 * [Test-DBReadOnlyRouting](/docs/Test-DBReadOnlyRouting.md) : Tests read only routing for an availability group, and returns whether or not the routing is valid.
+* [Find-DBColumnDataTypeDiscrepancies](/docs/Find-DBColumnDataTypeDiscrepancies.md) : Scans the database for columns in different tables that have the same names, but differ by data type.

 ## Helper Functions